Share on Facebook

 This process is why pothole claims can be challenging.
 The deadlines are short, the paperwork is technical, and the city will have lawyers defending its side.
 Having an experienced attorney who understands government claims can make the difference between success and denial.

-Step-by-Step Checklist After a Pothole Accident
+What to Do Immediately After a Pothole Accident

 Can you sue the city for potholes in California?
 If you believe a pothole caused your crash or vehicle damage, take the following steps immediately: